How to Clean a Bobsweep Robot Vacuum

 The brushes have slightly different bristles, but attach to bObsweep in the same way.
 The installation steps in this guide are applicable for either brush.

-Step 4: Replace the Main Brush
+Replace the Main Brush

 Replace the holder (where the screw will be placed) on the pin end of the main brush.